parapapere/skin-cancer-clasification-image-procesing/README.md

 ## Key Features

 1. **Data Processing and Exploration:**
-   - Google Colab is utilized to access and preprocess skin cancer images stored on Google Drive.
    - Image features, including color statistics, gradients, and contour properties, are extracted for analysis.

 2. **Machine Learning Model:**